-- as lawn mowers or aerosol sprays, an appropriate consumer participant's view is considered to be synonymous with that of the individual user - a person using goods and services rather than producing or selling them. - 2.
+- 1. User-consumer: Where the standards activity in question deals with a consumer product, such as lawn mowers or aerosol sprays, an appropriate consumer participant's view is considered to be synonymous with that of the individual user a person using goods and services rather than producing or selling them. - 2.
 User-industrial: Where the standards activity in question deals with an industrial product, such as steel or insulation used in transformers, an appropriate user participant is the industrial user of the product. - 3.
 User-government: Where the standards activity in question is likely to result in a standard that may become the basis for government agency procurement, an appropriate user participant is the representative of that government agency. - 4.
 User-labor: Where the standards activity in question deals with subjects of special interest to the American worker, such as products used in the workplace, an appropriate user participant is a representative of labor.